Wilkinson County DUI Court Process

 The Court Process Timeline

-The DUI court process in Wilkinson County generally follows this timeline:
+The DUI court process in Wilkinson County generally follows these steps:

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment will typically be scheduled within a few weeks of your arrest.
-The exact date will be on your citation or a notice you receive from the court.
+- When it Happens: The arraignment is your first official court appearance after your DUI arrest.
+It typically occurs within a few weeks of your arrest date.
+The exact date and time will be on your court summons.

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation to determine if you qualify.
-Be prepared to provide documentation of your income and expenses.
-Keep in mind that while a court-appointed attorney is better than no attorney, they often have a heavy caseload and may not be able to dedicate as much time to your case as a privately retained attorney.
+- Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation to determine if you qualify for legal representation at the state's expense.

 2. Pre-Trial Hearings